Skip to Content

 If Burstall Pass has a rival for the best larch hike in Kananaskis, it’ll be the Pocaterra Ridge hike.
 Located near the Highwood Pass (Canada’s highest paved road), the Pocaterra Ridge hike goes by several names including Pocaterra Cirque trail and the South Pocaterra Ridge trail.

-Pocaterra Ridge Larch Hike Stats:
+Pocaterra Ridge Hike Stats

 Regardless of the name, you’ll be treated to an outstanding hike through a very large larch tree forest surrounded by jagged rocky peaks in all directions.